miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 of Poky.

-Depending on where the script is sourced, different sub-scripts are called to set up the :term:`Build Directory` (Yocto or OpenEmbedded).
+Depending on where the script is sourced, different sub-scripts are called to set up the Build Directory (Yocto or OpenEmbedded).
-Specifically, the script ``scripts/oe-setup-builddir`` inside the poky directory sets up the :term:`Build Directory` and seeds the directory (if necessary) with configuration files appropriate for the Yocto Project development environment.
+Specifically, the script ``scripts/oe-setup-builddir`` inside the poky directory sets up the Build Directory and seeds the directory (if necessary) with configuration files appropriate for the Yocto Project development environment.